 Fitting Vinyl Flooring

-Once you’ve chosen your new vinyl flooring, it’s time to get it fitted!
-At Gulcarpet, we always recommend using a professional fitter to install your vinyl flooring, and we can arrange fitting for you if required.
-Vinyl installation prices start from £6.75 per m², and our fitters can also uplift and remove your old flooring at the same time for an additional cost – saving you all the hassle!
+Once you’ve selected your new vinyl flooring, the next step is installation.
+At AQ Carpets, we always recommend using a professional fitter to ensure a flawless and long-lasting finish.
+We can also arrange expert installation for you if required.
+Vinyl flooring installation prices start from £6.75 per m², and our professional fitters can uplift and remove your old flooring at the same time for an additional cost—making the entire process simple and hassle-free.

-However, if you’re a DIY expert who wants to learn how to lay vinyl flooring yourself, this guide will take you through everything you need to know.
-We’ll also show you what tools you’ll need, what mistakes to avoid, and how to handle tricky areas like toilets, sinks, and radiators.
+However, if you are a confident DIY enthusiast and want to learn how to lay vinyl flooring yourself, this guide will walk you through everything you need to know.
+From essential tools and preparation steps to common installation mistakes to avoid, we also cover how to handle tricky areas such as toilets, sinks, door frames, and radiators for a professional-quality finish.

 What Can Go Wrong When Laying Vinyl Flooring?